 Siem Reap is a modern, developed city, catering to the thousands of tourists that come to witness the wonders of the Angkor temples.
 However, the province is one of the poorest in Cambodia.

 Don’t be lead into thinking that there is little you can do to directly impact the lives of the locals in a positive way.
-By dining at one of the many charitable restaurants operating in Siem Reap, you will be supporting their free education and vocational training programmes, which aim to help alleviate poverty in the area.
+By dining at one of the many charitable restaurants operating in Siem Reap, you will be supporting their free education and vocational training programmes, which aim to help alleviate poverty.

 Haven has also been training disadvantaged young adults valuable work skills at their restaurant, which moved to a tranquil garden location in the Wat Damnak area just over a year ago.
 Popular Cambodian, Asian and Western dishes, and some yummy fusions, feature on the carefully constructed menu, including the chef’s signature fish fillet with green mango, and the top-rated Khmer curry and Haven pumpkin burger.

 New Leaf Eatery, on Olive Street opposite the Angkor Trade Centre, has been serving a fine mix of Cambodian and international cuisine since 2013, with 80% of the profits donated to local educational projects and charities, and 20% given to its Cambodian employees.
-Popular plates include smoked chili cashew chicken, fish amok (choose either traditional style or a modern twist) and pork schnitzel with sweet potato mash.
+Popular plates include smoked chili cashew chicken, fish amok and pork schnitzel with sweet potato mash.

 For the sweet-toothed amongst you, there are two establishments serving up all manner of delectable desserts whilst offering free training, education and support to local women.